AliceO2Group/QualityControl/doc/DevelopersTips.md

 * `export REQUESTS_CA_BUNDLE=$PWD/ca-bundle.crt`
 * `aurora task ssh -l root build/mesosci/prod/ci_alisw_slc8-gpu-builder_latest/1`

-You might also have to ask Costin to install you public key.
+You might also have to ask Costin to install your public key if it a node prepared by him.

 Then
 * `docker ps` to see what is running
-* `docker exec -it id /bin/bash` to enter the environment
+* `docker exec -it id /bin/bash` to enter the environment "id"
-* stuff is in `alice`
+* `cd /mnt/mesos/sandbox/sandbox/`
+* `cd [check-name]`
+* `WORK_DIR=$PWD/sw source sw/slc7_x86-64/QualityControl/latest/etc/profile.d/init.sh `
+* `cd sw/BUILD/QualityControl-latest/QualityControl/tests/`
+* run the test

 The problem is that builds continuously happen in the machine.
 So you cannot just do `cd sw/BUILD/O2-latest/O2/` and `make`